isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

   ```

 ##### Example
-To include all YAML configuration files from the `config` directory and exclude test files, your `MANIFEST.in` might look like this:
+To include all YAML configuration files from the `config` directory and exclude test files, our `MANIFEST.in` might look like this:
 ```plaintext
 include MyPackage/config/*.yaml
 exclude MyPackage/tests/*